Overview

 Method definitions are syntactically almost exactly like function definitions.

-The one "difference" is that they have a special first argument (self
+The one "difference" is that they have a special first argument (self),

-and when the method is called, the name self
+and when the method is called, the name self will refer to the object

 method is acting on.